 “There is a lot of fear about the baby not getting enough,” says Dr. Andrea Braden, a breastfeeding medicine specialist and the CEO and cofounder of Lybbi.
 Braden says that, in most cases, breastfeeding parents actually are making enough milk for their babies, but may have a perception that their supply is low.
 Still, some parents do have true low milk supplies.

 In these cases, it’s possible to increase milk supply with a few simple tweaks to your breastfeeding or pumping routine, according to Braden.
-Let’s take a closer look at the causes of low milk supply, how to tell if your baby is getting enough milk and, most importantly, tips on how to boost your milk supply.
+Let’s take a closer look at how to increase milk supply, tips to increase it and the common causes of low milk supply.

 How long does it take to increase milk supply?